Sunken lane: Embankments for cattle

 Up to the present day, some writers have assumed that low banks were deliberately created with shovels as a means to hem in cattle, but there is no evidence for this, and in any case, banking only appears intermittently in certain types of soil.
-When metalled, sunken lanes are unlikely to erode any further down.
+When metalled, sunken lanes are unlikely to erode further.

 Double boundary banks

-In The Making of the English Landscape, W. G. Hoskins explains the origin of some English holloways as a pair of matched earth banks marking the boundaries of two landowners' estates, as evidenced by the "two-fold ditch", twifealda dich in a charter of c.
+In The Making of the English Landscape, W. G. Hoskins explains the origin of some English holloways as a pair of matched earth banks marking the boundaries of two landowners' estates, as evidenced by the "two-fold ditch", twifealda dich, in a charter of c.
 1174 describing the boundary between the abbot of Tavistock's land at Abbotsham, Devon and Richard Coffin's land at Alwington and Cockington.
 He gives another example, also from Devon, in a photograph of Armourwood Lane, Thorverton, which bounded the royal Silverton estate and the estate of Exeter abbey, most likely in the seventh century.
-Hoskins states that some such lanes are Celtic, some Saxon, some mediaeval.
+Hoskins states that some such lanes are Celtic, some Saxon, some medieval.